-Are spiders web edible?
+Are spiders' webs edible?

-Another interesting use of spider webs is that they've got quite a lot of a vitamin K in them, which can help your blood to clot, and before the use of gauze, people used to put spider webs on wounds.
+Another interesting use of spider webs is that they've got quite a lot of a vitamin K in them, which can help your blood to clot; and before the use of gauze, people used to put spider webs on wounds!

+They've found the proteins in them that make them strong, called Spidroin 1 and Spidroin 2, and you can produce these in the lab.
 But they have to use insect cells to grow it, because the insect cells do some chemical modification and insects are more closely related to spiders.

-They're not at the point where you can scale it up to a bullet-proof vest yet, but it's certainly interesting.
+They're not at the point where you can scale it up to a bullet-proof vest yet, but it's certainly interesting!